 Domaine de Panisse owns 7 hectares of vines in the Chateauneuf du Pape appellation.
 They also own 16 hectares of vines in the Cotes du Rhone.
 100% of the production for Domaine de Panisse is devoted to red Chateauneuf du Pape wines.

 Domaine de Panisse produces 2 red Chateauneuf du Pape wines.

 Domaine de Panisse Confidence is produced from a blend of 80% Grenache, 10% Mourvedre and 10% Syrah.
+Here you find limestone, rocks and sand in the terroir.
 The grapes are not destemmed.
 The wine is aged in a combination of 50% used, French oak barrels and the remaining 50% of the wine is aged in tank for 12 months.
 On average, 350 cases are produced each year.